forxer/laravel-gravatar/README.md

 Most of these work by taking the requested email hash and using it to generate a themed image that is unique to that email address.
 To use these options, just pass one of the following keywords:

+- 'initials': uses the profile name as initials, with a generated background and foreground color
+- 'color': a generated color
 - '404': do not load any image if none is associated with the email hash, instead return an HTTP 404 (File Not Found) response
 - 'mp': (mystery-person) a simple, cartoon-style silhouetted outline of a person (does not vary by email hash)
 - 'identicon': a geometric pattern based on an email hash